buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Entities/IfcVibrationIsolator.md

 # IfcVibrationIsolator

-A vibration isolator is a device used to minimize the effects of vibration transmissibility in a structure.
+A vibration isolator is a device used to minimize the effects of vibration transmissibility in a structure.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >